noahcao/Pixel2Mesh/README.md

 - **Better backbone:** We enable replacing VGG by ResNet50 for model backbone.
 The training progress is more stable and final performance is higher.
 - **More stable training:** We do normalization on the deformed sphere, so that it's deformed at location $(0,0,0)$; we use a threshold activation on $z$-axis during projection, so that $z$ will always be positive or negative and never be $0$.
 These seem not to result in better performance but more stable training loss.

-You may notice another differences on choices of hyper-parameters if you look into the configuration.
-Most of these changes are unintentional and definitely not a result of careful tuning.

 ## Demo

 Generated mesh samples are provided in [datasets/examples](datasets/examples) from our ResNet model.
-Three mesh models in a line are deformed from a single ellipsoid mesh with different number of vertices (156 vs 268 vs 2466) as set in the original paper.
+Three mesh models in a line are deformed from a single ellipsoid mesh with different number of vertices (156 vs 268 vs 2466) as configurated in the original paper.

 ![](datasets/examples/airplane.gif)